 Within 15 days from the date of this decision, the district must conduct an IEP team meeting to develop a current IEP, determine placement, and determine compensatory services for the failure to provide services since April 16.
 The district must submit a copy of the student’s current IEP, placement, and consideration of compensatory services to the department.
 All noncompliance identified above must be corrected as soon as possible.
 This concludes our review of this complaint.
-You may contact Christina Spector, Special Education Team, at (608) 267-3747 if you have any questions about this decision or for technical assistance.

 //signed CST 10/15/2012

 Carolyn Stanford Taylor

 Assistant State Superintendent